You know what they say, “what happens in Vegas stays in Vegas.”

 Cirque du Soleil is a sell-out performance.

-But no-one can top Caesar’s Palace for famous events, home to many famous residences, Caesar’s Palace has housed more famous people than any other venue, culminating in the multi-million dollar residency held by Celine Dion from 2003 to 2007.
+Caesar's Palace has housed more famous people than any other venue, culminating in the multi-million dollar residency held by Celine Dion from 2003 to 2007.

 Dion has made more money in Vegas than any other performer to date.

-We hope you enjoyed your once in a lifetime trip to Las Vegas, and just remember your secret is safe with us.
+We hope you enjoyed your once-in-a-lifetime trip to Las Vegas, and just remember your secret is safe with us.

 This story was brought to you in partnership with Air Charter Service.